HenrikMoe/Service-Infrastructure/README.md

 - developmemt staging production namespaces
 - git for all namespace configurations
 - tf managed packaging and routing details
-- ci/cd with shell scripting on damon on hardware
+- ci/cd with shell scripting on daemon

 Applications: